rclone/rclone/docs/content/docs.md

 hash, then this will track renames during `sync`, `copy`, and `move` operations and perform renaming server-side.

+Files will be matched by size and hash - if both match then a rename will be considered.

 If the destination does not support server-side copy or move, rclone will fall back to the default behaviour and log an error level message to the console.

+Note that `--track-renames` is incompatible with `--no-traverse` and that it uses extra memory to keep track of all the rename candidates.

 ### --delete-(before,during,after) ###